 6.47.1 Applicability to Language

-The vulnerability applies to Ada, however Ada provides mechanisms to interface with common languages, such as C, C++, Fortran and COBOL, so that vulnerabilities associated with interfacing with these languages can be avoided.
+The vulnerability as described in ISO/IEC 24772-1 clause 6.47 applies to Ada, however Ada provides mechanisms to interface with common languages, such as C, C++, Fortran and COBOL, so that vulnerabilities associated with interfacing with these languages can be avoided.

 6.47.2 Guidance to Language Users

-Follow the mitigation mechanisms of subclause 6.47.5 of ISO/IEC TR 24772-1:2019.
+Follow the mitigation mechanisms of subclause 6.47.5 of ISO/IEC 24772-1:2019.

 Use the inter-language methods and syntax specified by ISO/IEC 8652 when the routines to be called are written in languages that ISO/IEC 8652 specifies an interface with.